 There is also a consistency in the design that translates to a great user experience.

 All three are the same size – 1.8 inches long and 2.7 inches in diameter.
+Pretty much the same size as the Sony 28-60mm kit lens in its collapsed position.

 All three lenses feature aperture rings, a switch for declicking the aperture ring, an AF/MF switch AND a programmable custom button.